epv44/TwitchAPIWrapper/README.md

 ## TODO
 * Build out models/presenters for other endpoints.
 * Improve sample app to show an example of connecting to all of the endpoints.
-* Documentation.
 * Test Coverage.
-* Cocoapods/Carthage/Swift Package Manager Connections.
+* Swift Package Manager Connections.
-* Continuous integration.
+* Carthage build in travis-ci.
-* Code coverage.
+* Improve code coverage.
 * Build tvOS target and example project.
 * Build macOS target and example project.
-* Add Lense's for Models
+* Add Lenses for Models

 ## Requirements
 * Swift 3.0+